Skip to main content

 4/24/2025*Adrienne E. Adams City Council Introduced by Council Action details Meeting details Not available

-By The Speaker (Council Member Adams) and Council Members Stevens, Won, Brannan, Louis, Brewer, Farías, Hanks, Riley, Restler, Hanif, Gutiérrez, Ossé, Rivera, Banks, Dinowitz, Joseph, Schulman, Avilés, Ung, Cabán, Lee and Feliz
+By The Speaker (Council Member Adams) and Council Members Stevens, Won, Brannan, Louis, Brewer, Farías, Hanks, Riley, Restler, Hanif, Gutiérrez, Ossé, Banks, Dinowitz, Joseph, Schulman, Avilés, Ung, Cabán, Lee, Feliz, Narcisse, De La Rosa and Nurse

-A Local Law to amend the New York city charter, in relation to the disbursement of a percentage of awards to non-profit organizations for contracts immediately upon registration by the comptroller
+A Local Law to amend the New York city charter, in relation to the disbursement of a percentage of contract awards to non-profit organizations for human services upon registration by the comptroller

 Be it enacted by the Council as follows:

 Section 1.
-Subdivision b of section 332 of the New York city charter, as amended by local law number 192 for the year 2017, is amended to read as follows:
+Section 332 of the New York city charter is amended to add a new subdivision c to read as follows:

 Session 13